Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 To prevent illness or injury on the trip, participants may have to follow procedures such as mask-wearing, social distancing, methods for carrying and using tools and other site-specific procedures as instructed by the trip leader.
 More specific safety instructions will be provided on the trip.

 Participants will also have to comply with any restrictions imposed by Chile and your country of origin at the time of travel.
-While we know that the restrictions may change between now and the time of travel, we cannot predict what those changes will be.
+While we know that the restrictions may change between now and the time of travel, we cannot predict what those changes may be.

 Be sure to check out our special projects page for information on the hikers’ bridges and boardwalk we have built in Torres del Paine National Park.